Supporting people to make confident decisions about sensor based falls prevention and detection technology

 Who we want to engage with

 This project is grounded in lived experience and frontline reality.
 We are engaging with people who use, deliver, manage, commission and develop care technology because they understand what works, what doesn’t, and where technology can genuinely add value.
-Their insight helps ensure the standards we develop reflect real care environments, everyday workflows and the needs of people drawing on care and support.
+Their insight helps ensure the functional capabilities we develop, reflect real care environments, everyday workflows and the needs of people drawing on care and support.
 We are looking to work with:

 - People drawing on care and support